prasadcode58/puraify-tic-tac-toe/README.md

 - [TailwindCSS](https://tailwindcss.com/)

-# Running Locally,
+# Running Locally

 To run this project on live server, run

 `npm run start`

-# Build for deploy,
+# Build for deploy

 To build this file, run